chan2will/sdc-wiki/Impersonating-providers.md

-Go to `http://localhost:8000/provider/cases/?impersonate=[username]`, replacing `[username]` with the username of a hygienist.
+Go to `http://localhost:8000/provider/cases/?impersonate=[username]`, replacing `[username]` with the username of a provider.
 For the time being, usernames are email addresses.
 Example:

 ```
 http://localhost:8000/provider/cases/?impersonate=dr.dowling@daviddowlingortho.com